codeskyblue/fswatch/README.md

 This version is works fine on mac and linux.
 Sorry for windows.

 ## How to use
-1. first you need to install it by the following command.
+step 1. first you need to install it by the following command.

 	go get github.com/shxsun/fswatch

-2. create a `.fswatch.json` file, which can be created by run
+step 2. create a `.fswatch.json` file, which can be created by run

 	fswatch

 modify `.fswatch.json`

-3. call `fswatch` again.
+step 3. call `fswatch` again.

 Chinese Blog: <http://my.oschina.net/goskyblue/blog/194240>